STAVROS NIARCHOS FOUNDATION

 With the participation of 10 members of the vocal ensemble chórεs

-The charismatic Marina Satti and the female vocal ensemble chórεs continue their successful collaboration with the Greek National Opera with a series of concerts at selected archaeological sites across Greece.
+The female vocal ensemble chórεs continue their successful collaboration with the Greek National Opera with a series of concerts at selected archaeological sites across Greece.
 These concerts will feature a specially designed programme including Yannis Konstantinidis’ Eight Dodecanesian Songs from Rhodes, Kastellorizo, Tilos, Karpathos, Kos and Kalymnos, eight traditional Greek songs by Lajos Bardos from the cycle Hellasz, as well aspieces from other countries, ranging from African gospels to Balkan songs.

 GNO Chorus Concert